 What happens if you were assaulted or robbed while on the property of someone else.
 Even though it was a criminal offense, the owner could still be partly responsible.
 For example, if they did not ensure that security was up to standard and that was the cause of the incident, the owner could be found liable.

-Do not hesitate to contact our office if you have questions about an incident that took place because of negligent security.
+Do not hesitate to contact our premises liability attorneys in Tampa if you have questions about an incident that took place because of negligent security.

 Were you injured in a store?
 It is the responsibility of store owners to ensure that their property is free of hazards.
 If an individual is injured while on their property, they could be held financially responsible for any medical expenses or pain and suffering which occurred as a result.